dmyang/scala-kafka-consumer/README.md

 For testing, you can re-use/build on the classes in the `pd.kafkaconsumer.testsupport` package, which contains a base Spec to inherit from if you need a Kafka integration test.

-## Building

-Very basic sbt setup.
-For now, all tests are integration tests but run during the regular "test" phase, so before doing `sbt test` make sure a Kafka and Zookeeper instance are running on the local machine.

 ## Release